 In a future Erlang/OTP release, it might be implemented a way to (optionally) preserve sharing.
-There are no plans to make preserving of sharing the default behaviour, as that would penalize the vast majority of Erlang applications.

 7.8.3 SMP Emulator

 The SMP emulator (introduced in R11B) takes advantage of a multi-core or multi-CPU computer by running several Erlang scheduler threads (typically, the same as the number of cores).
 Each scheduler thread schedules Erlang processes in the same way as the Erlang scheduler in the non-SMP emulator.